Nic-OS/100-days-of-code/r2-log.md

 **Results:** I successfully set it up so that the `<Camera/>` component only launched when I pressed the `<TouchableOpacity/>` button in my welcome screen.
 It took a lot of work, but I finally managed it by creating two separate components for each of the two screens: the welcome screen with the button and the camera screen.
 I then created a function in the main `<App/>` component that evaluated which screen component to render based on a boolean value (`isCameraLaunched`.
 To update that boolean value, I passed a function that changed the boolean value from false to true as a prop to the `<WelcomeScreen/>` component when the `<TouchableOpacity/>` was pressed.
 I also added a callback to the parent component by returning the newly changed state (`isCameraLaunched`).
 By initailizing `isCameraLaunched` to false, the component first renders the `<WelcomeScreen/>`.
 Then, when the button on the welcome screen is pressed, it updates the boolean to true and renders the `<CameraScreen/>` instead.
 I'm able to save pictures and look at them in the Camera Roll.
 My biggest struggle to getting this to work was the syntax.
 I think I had a lot of issues with variable scope.
 I also unsuccessfully tried different variations of the if/then statement to render the different screens.
 I'm really pumped to have gotten this to work, finally!

+### R2D16 - 5/25/18
+**Goal:** Integrate REST API call into app.

+**Results:** Spent the hour reading up on Firebase with React Native, but realized that was for backend stuff like user authentication.
+Tomorrow I'll look more into Google's Cloud Client Library.

+### R2D17 - 5/26/18
+**Goal:**
+  1) Add React Navigation via Stack Navigator
+  2) Integrate REST API call into app
+  3) Create new screen to display JSON data

+**Results:** After adding the React Navigation and React-Native-Elements libraries, my project wouldn't build again.
+It kept running into dependency errors, I think.
+It's really annoying.
+I'm going to try to move the project to Expo to see if I can avoid those.

+### R2D17 - 5/28/18
+**Goal:**
+  1) Move project to Expo
+  2) Add Navigation
+  3) Make API call with Google Cloud Client Libraries

+**Results:**